 Electrolyte of a given specific gravity can be purchased; however, it is sometimes more convenient to mix it at the shop or hangar.
-The following table gives the proper amount of demineralized water to be mixed with a given amount of acid to obtain the desired specific gravity.
+The following table gives the proper amount of water to be mixed with a given amount of acid to obtain the desired specific gravity.

-The container in which electrolyte is mixed should be made of glass, glazed earthenware or other material which will not be attacked by the acid.
+The container in which electrolyte is mixed should be made of glass, glazed earthenware, or other material which will not be attacked by the acid.

-Specific Gravity Add 1 gallon Add 1 gallon Desired 1.400 Acid to: 1.835 Acid to: 1.275 1/2 gallon demineralized water 2-3/4 gallon demineralized water 1.300 1/3 gallon demineralized water 2-1/2 gallon demineralized water
+Specific Gravity Desired Add 1 gallon 1.400 Acid to: Add 1 gallon 1.835 Acid to:

+1.275 1⁄2 gallon water 2 3/4 gallon water

+1.300 1/3 gallon water 2 1/2 gallon water

-CAUTION: When mixing acid with water, always pour the acid into the water.
+When mixing acid with water, always pour the acid into the water.
 Never pour water into the acid.
-The heat generated may cause the acid to spatter on the operator.
-Severe burns may result.
+The heat generated may cause the acid to be thrown out on the operator, and severe burns will result.